neilotoole/sqlitr/README.md

 # neilotoole/sqlitr
 `sqlitr` is a trivial query tool for SQLite written in Go.
-It was created as a example project for [neilotoole/xcgo](https://github.com/neilotoole/xcgo), which is a Go cross-compiling docker builder image. `sqlitr` invokes the SQLite C library via CGo: building and distributing binaries for multiple platforms with CGo is a challenge.
+It was created as a example project for [neilotoole/xcgo](https://github.com/neilotoole/xcgo), which is a Go/Golang cross-compiling docker builder image. `sqlitr` invokes the SQLite C library via CGo: building and distributing binaries for multiple platforms with CGo is a challenge.
 The `neilotoole/xcgo` image makes life easier for the common cases.